johnnyxhy/Team12/README.md

 ## Optional ``lw`` Instruction
 ![sine](/images/sine.jpg)
 The ``lw`` instruction was implemented.
 The instruction was tested on Vbuddy and the sine wave was successfully generated.

+## Challenges

+## Reflections
+- Add comments to my commits on github